henrychris/obsidian-softwareeng/docs/DSA/Arrays.md

 The easiest there is.
 Simply iterate over an array in search of a value.
 If the value is found, return true, else, return false.
 ```
 function linear_search(haystack: number[], needle: number): boolean {
     for (let index = 0; index < haystack.length; index++) {
         if (haystack[index] == needle) {
             return true;
         }
     }
     return false;
 }
 ```

+## Binary Search
+An efficient search algorithm used to find a specific element in a **sorted** array or list.
+It follows a divide-and-conquer approach, repeatedly dividing the search space in half until the desired element is found or determined to be absent.